Press kit

 100 Words:

 Dan Stout lives in Columbus, Ohio, where he writes noir with a twist of magic and a disco chaser.
-A novelist and freelance game writer, his prize-winning fiction draws on travels throughout Europe, Asia, and the Pacific Rim as well as an employment history spanning everything from subpoena server to assistant well driller.
-Dan's stories have appeared in publications such as The Saturday Evening Post, Nature, and Intergalactic Medicine Show.
+A novelist and game designer, his prize-winning fiction draws on travels throughout Europe, Asia, and the Pacific Rim as well as an employment history spanning everything from subpoena server to assistant well driller.
+Dan's stories have appeared in publications such as The Saturday Evening Post, Nature, and Nightmare Magazine.
 He is the author of The Carter Archives, a series of noir fantasy novels from DAW Books.
 To say hello, visit him at www.DanStout.com.

 Photos: